Foot traffic has evolved.

 Meanwhile, buyers tried on new behaviors.
 A full 73% moved to shopping on apps.
 Their actions drove a massive increase in eCommerce.
-And brands mapped their online Path-2-Purchase® to better meet their needs.
+And brands mapped their online purchase journey to better meet their needs.
 You can too.
 Hear real consumers share in-the-moment, digital insights.
 Then, adjust the customer experience model for your brand or product, as needed.

 3. Survey digital shopping behavior.

 Shoppers are buying into omni-channel attitudes and behaviors—literally.
 And, the more they repeat these behaviors, the more permanent they become.
 We’re watching it now, 79% have already said they plan to keep shopping on apps after the crisis ends.

 The change is permanent.
 Stay a step ahead of your competition by keeping a pulse on consumer behavior.
 This is a good time to see where consumers are going online and in-store, find out which apps they’re using, and survey them based on the actions they take.
 If you need a holistic view, consider a mobile tracker to track their data over time.
 It’s a helpful way to stay in touch with consumer needs.

 One we didn’t dream of—even four months ago.
 As crazy as times are, they will also make us stronger.
 This is the time to be agile in our roles.
 A time to evolve.
 To be bold; be brave.
 And, if it makes sense for your business, to put in a strategy and capitalize on BOPIS.
 We can help.